abigailhaddad/august_lightning_talks/readme.md

 # August 22 Lightning Talks: Data Science DC

 * This is a repo for information about the August Lightning Talk event with Data Science DC.
-* I'm also looking for locations that can accomodate a big group and are, ideally, in downtown DC or Arlington

 ## Some resources about giving lightning talks: